smpetersgithub/AdvancedSQLPuzzles/Database Articles/Behavior Of Nulls/Behavior_of_Nulls.md

 ## 17. Empty Strings, SQL NULL, and ASCII NUL

-These are three different concepts:
+These are three different concepts.

 * SQL `NULL` is a marker for an absent value.
 * `''` is a zero-length string containing no characters.